denizariyan/dedup/README.md

 ## Limitations

-- Hardlinks only work within the same filesystem (cross-device links will fail and be reported as errors)
+- Because Hardlinks are the only deduplication method currently supported, only files within the same filesystem can be deduplicated
 - Symlinks are ignored

 ## License